See the results of our 2021 Family Budget Survey. Click Here to Learn More!

 You can also submit for preapproval.
 Unlike pre-qualification, preapproval requires the lender to verify your financial information, such as your credit score and debt-to-income ratio, instead of relying only on the borrower’s self-reporting.
 This is also part of the underwriting process, which is the process through which a lender reviews a potential borrower’s qualifications and decides whether to extend a loan offer accordingly.

 A preapproval tends to indicate that you will be able to borrow a given amount at a given rate.
-That means if there are two different potential homebuyers interested in the same piece of real estate, and one of those buyers is preapproved for the full purchase price, they will likely have an advantage over the buyer who was preapproved for a smaller loan.
+That means if there are two different potential homebuyers interested in the same piece of real estate, and one of those buyers is preapproved for the full purchase price, they will likely have an advantage over a buyer who was preapproved for a smaller loan.

 Once you’re approved for your home loan and the owner agrees to sell you the property, then you’re home-free (except the home isn’t actually free, and there are several more hoops to jump through before finalizing the purchase).